Jouda5/MuiX-Lazy-DuplicatedRequests/README.md

 # Steps to reproduce issue

-1. run `npm run server`
+1. run `npm run watch`
-2. run `npm run dev`
+2. scroll faster that data is being loaded and observe duplicated requests to API are triggered

-3. scroll faster that data is being loaded and observe duplicated requests to API are triggered
+NOTE: There is also ServerSideLazyLoadingViewportWorkaround with workaround